httpie/cli/README.rst

                             body is printed by default.
       --verbose, -v         Print the whole request as well as the response.
                             Shortcut for --print=HBhb.
-      --headers, -t         Print only the response headers.
+      --headers, -h         Print only the response headers.
 Shortcut for --print=h.
       --body, -b            Print only the response body.
 Shortcut for --print=b.
       --style STYLE, -s STYLE